fwupd/fwupd/docs/tutorial.md

 - `str: [char; 4] = "ABCD"` for a C array of `gchar buf[4] = {'A','B','C','D'};`
   -- NOTE: `fu_struct_example_get_str()` would return a `NUL`-terminated string of `ABCD\0`.

-Additionally, default or constant values can be auto-populated:
+Additionally, default or constant values can be auto-populated with the `Default` trait:

 - `$struct_size`: the total struct size
 - `$struct_offset`: the internal offset in the struct